Recognising signs of infection

 The STORK Programme website and mobile phone app provides information on topics such as basic life support for your baby, how to help a baby who is choking and recognising signs of illness, so that parents and carers of new-born babies know how to look after their baby’s health.

-The NHS Illness In Newborn Babies leaflet will help you to know how to keep your baby safe and healthy, as it includes information on early signs of illness in the newborn baby and how many times your baby should feed and have a wet or dirty nappy in the first few days.
+The NHS Illness In Newborn Babies leaflet will help you to know how to keep your baby safe and healthy, as it includes information on early signs of jaundice in the newborn baby, and how many times your baby should feed and have a wet or dirty nappy in the first few days.
+If your baby has signs of jaundice it is important to contact your maternity department by calling 01902 694035, who will perform a painless and quick bilirubin test.

 Health visiting, school nursing, and the Partnering Families Team (PFT)